Bryant University's Dragon Dance Team

 About the Dragon Dance Team

-Dragon dancing mimics the fluid movements of the mythical Chinese dragon through careful and quick synchronization of the dragon’s body through various movements and positions.
+Dragon dance is typically performed during the Chinese New Year or Spring Festival.
+Dragon dancing mimics the fluid movements of the mythical Chinese dragon through careful and quick synchronization of the dragon’s body through various actions and positions.
 These movements symbolize the power and dignity of the dragon.

 Head Coach: Professor Hu Kai

 Professor Hu Kai is the head coach of Bryant’s Dragon Dance Team.
 Professor Hu is a professor of physical education at Chinese University of Geosciences (CUG) in Wuhan, China.
-She also coached CUG dragon dance team and led the team winning championship at international competitions.
-Prof. Hu is also a master of Taiji and Wushu martial arts.
-She served as a an official judge at the 2008 Wushu Tournament in Beijing which was showcased alongside the Beijing Olympic Games.
+She also coached the CUG dragon dance team and led the team to win championships at international competitions.
+Professor Hu is also a master of Taiji and Wushu martial arts.
+She served as an official judge at the 2008 Wushu Tournament in Beijing which was showcased alongside the Beijing Olympic Games.

 Chiyun Li, International Business Major ’12, China